nullzero64/cybersecurity-portfolio/coursework/Apply filters to SQL queries.md

 ## Summary

 Efficiently filtering data is crucial for security analysis and decision-making.
-By using SQL operators like AND, OR, and NOT, you can quickly isolate relevant events—such as failed logins after work hours, activity on specific dates, or actions outside a particular region.
-These skills empower you to extract actionable insights from your databases and better protect your organization, making your data handling both targeted and effective.
+By using SQL operators like AND, OR, NOT, and LIKE, and by understanding how to filter by dates and times, you can quickly isolate relevant events—such as failed logins after work hours or users from specific departments.
+Mastery of these filters is essential for effective cybersecurity analytics.